SigNoz/charts/charts/clickhouse/README.md

   - 198.18.0.0/15
   - 192.168.0.0/16

-You must whitelist IP address range used for your enviroment (eg. kubernetes nodes IPs) manually in Signoz values chart.
+You must whitelist the IP address range used for your environment (e.g., Kubernetes nodes' IPs) manually in the SigNoz values chart.

 ```yaml
 clickhouse: